a-anderson/FMA-code-challenge-2020-07-14/README.md

 pytest tests.py
 ```

 An optional `-v` command can be added to the end of the call for a deeper explanation of the tests as they are being tested.
-Also note that the final three tests for `test_play()` will take a little longer to complete, which is caused by the time delay (`time.sleep()`) before transitioning from the acceptance/rejection of player input
+Also note that the final three tests for `test_play()` will take a little longer to complete, which is caused by the time delay (`time.sleep()`) before transitioning from the acceptance/rejection of player input.

 Pythonic styling can be checked using the `flake8` library (also in the requirements.txt file).
 To check styling for both the tictactoe.py and tests.py files run the following command: